 Space Requirements are low: Fuel cells running at high temperatures are easier to cool, which eliminates the need for spaceous cooling systems.

-Small Footprints and Low Noise: Fuel cell solutions operate with low noise and vibration meeting regulations for low environmental impact.
+Small Footprints and Low Noise: Fuel cell systems operate with low noise and vibration meeting regulations for low environmental impact.

 Safety: Methanol is less prone to ignite than gasoline.
 Also, it burns slower, creates no black smoke and emits lower radiant energy, which makes it less likely that surrounding materials catch fire

-Preventive of theft and vandalism: The H3-5000 fuel cell modules use a methanol-water mix to run the systems.
+Preventive of theft and vandalism: SerEnergy fuel cells use a methanol-water mix to run the systems.
 This fuel is clean and produces highly efficient power.
 As a result, this is highly valuable for professional applications, but for thieves it has no value.
 The reason is that the methanol water mix fuel cannot be used for common appliances and vehicles.
 Zero common value = Zero Theft.